 Register an Application

-To authenticate using OAuth, you're going to need to register an OAuth Application.
-To do this, jump into your Campaign Monitor account, go to Account Settings, then select Manage connected apps on the right hand side.
-From there you'll be asked for a few details to register your OAuth app.
+To authenticate using OAuth, you’re going to need to register an OAuth Application.
+To do this, log into your Campaign Monitor account, click Integrations in the top navigation (you may need to select a client first to see the option), then select OAuth Registration in the right sidebar.
+From there you’ll be asked for a few details to register your OAuth app.

 Once you've registered your app, it will be assigned a unique Client ID and Client Secret.
 You'll need to specify these two details when using our API wrappers (which is recommended), or if you're not going to use an API wrapper, you'll need these details when your application requests access tokens (details below).